2024 October 19 to 26

 Day 8: Homeward Bound

-Not included: Transportation to and from Bari, Italy; Personal items such as souvenirs, snacks, faxes, telephone calls and alcohol other than at included dinners; Admissions not described as included in the itinerary; Gratuities for guides.
+Not included: Transportation to and from Bari, Italy; Personal items such as souvenirs, snacks, faxes, telephone calls, and alcohol other than at included dinners; Admissions not described as included in the itinerary; Gratuities for guides and HE host.

 Optional Tour Choices: